smhendrickson/draft-hendrickson-privacypass-public-metadata-issuance/draft-hendrickson-privacypass-public-metadata-issuance.md

   ({{public-issuer-configuration}}) in network byte order (in other words, the last 8 bits of `token_key_id`).

-- "metadata" is the opaque metadata value that all `blinded_msg` values are encoded for.
+- "metadata" is the opaque metadata value that the `blinded_msg` value is encoded for.

 - "blinded_msg" is the Nk-octet request defined above.